How do you apply for federal work-study?

-First things first: you have to complete the FAFSA to qualify.
-This is the only way (I repeat, the only way) to be eligible for work study.
-Some schools offer work study on a first-come first-served basis, so file the FAFSA as soon as possible on or after October 1.
+The first work-study requirement: To be considered, you have to complete and submit the Free Application for Federal Student Aid (FAFSA®).
+This is the only way (I repeat, the only way) to be eligible for work-study.
+Some schools offer it on a first-come first-served basis, so file the FAFSA® as soon as possible.

 Once you start school, you should connect with your financial aid or college employment offices.
 They’ll probably have job banks or postings for you to look through.
-Typical work study jobs range from working in the school’s library, to assisting professors with research or projects, to working in the dining hall.
+Typical work-study jobs range from working in the school’s library, to assisting professors with research or projects, to working in the dining hall.
 You may also find some off-campus opportunities through partnerships hosted by the school.

-How much does work study pay?
+How much does work-study pay?

-How do I get paid?
+How do you get paid for work-study?

-Work study paychecks are distributed at least monthly, but sometimes more frequently, depending on the school’s process.
+Work-study paychecks are distributed at least monthly, but sometimes more frequently, depending on the school’s process.

-What do work study funds cover?
+What do work-study funds cover?